hendrixjoseph/hendrixjoseph.github.io/_posts/2021-06-20-june-2021-blog-statistics.md

 image: /images/blog-stats/2021/06/search-console.png
 ---

-For the forty-first time, it's the twentieth.
-Well, actually it's probably the gazillionth time it's the twentieth - but this is my 41st blog stats post.
+It's the twentieth.
+It's time for another blog stats post.

-That's right, I've been consistently doing these posts since [January 2018](https://www.joehxblog.com/january-2018-blog-statistics/).
+Note that the charts won't be updated for about a week - for now now they'll just be broken images.

 I wrote nine posts this month: